safi3313/Handwritten-Digit-Classification-using-KNN/README.md

 Step-1 : Upload the source code file in the local directory of Jupyter notebook, by just clicking on upload button in the Home directory of Jupyter notebook.

-Step-2 : Similarly, upload the train_data and test_data dataset files by unzipping the files on your systems.
+Step-2 : Similarly, upload the train_data and test_data dataset files to your systems.

 Step-3 : Simply, execute the source code in the Jupyter notebook cells.